Plan your road trip Bangalore to Goa!

 For fine dining and luxurious stays try White resort and Goa Cottages.

-During the season both these beaches come alive and host active night life.
+During the season both these beaches come alive and host-active night life.
 Nightclub “Silent Noise” is unique and worth your time, others include Leopard valley and Neptune point.

-Best places in North Goa? pick Morjim, Mandrem, Ashwem, Arambol.
+Best places in North Goa?
+Pick Morjim, Mandrem, Ashwem, Arambol.
 They again are very calm and less crowded place.

-You will find plenty of shacks around the corner that offer good music and food.
+You will find plenty of shacks around the corner that offers good music and food.
 Party lovers nightclubs like Titos, Mambos, LPK, Club Cabana to name a few will surely get you to grove to numbers.
 Most of these places play trance and psy.

-Anjuna is another good choice for night life and quite popular is it’s flea market.
+Anjuna is another good choice for night life and quite popular is its flea market.
 Pick yourself some good beachwear.
 There are loads of stalls around every corner of Goa, do check them out and yes bargain!

 Some of the best 5 star properties and private beaches are located in the central belt of Goa.
 They are closer to airport and beaches like Cavelessium, Benelium, Majorda, Varca, Colva and Utorda are the perfect choice if you want to experience fine dining, classy cabanas, and spas.
 Go luxury, get pampered!

 When in Goa be a Goan.
 No matter which side of Goa you choose there is something definitely waiting to be explored.
 Feel free to risk and explore these territories.
 Get blown away with breathtaking beaches, shacks, culture, cuisine, flea markets, spa, and yoga.
 Simply stroll by the beach, bask in the sun or buzz around the shack.
 Whatever you choose to do, take your time to unwind from the daily chores of life.
 Indulge yourself with this much- needed happy Goan therapy.
 Namaste Goa!